ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-At the end of this section, we will sketch how an actual program may use the [parseopt]{.mod} module.
+At the end of this section, we will sketch how an actual program may use the [parseopt] module.
 We assume that we want to create a tool that can print a single PDF file --- the complete content or just a specified page, with a selectable print quality.
 So the base structure of our program may look like